HL7/personal-health-record-format-ig/input/pagecontent/annotations.md

 the patient doesn't keep their own copy, while other systems are focused on getting the IPS to the patient directly, either by push or pull.

-If a patient doesn't actually get their IPS, just a token to it, what exactly do they get?
+If a patient doesn't actually get their health record or patient summary, and instead receive only a token to it such as a QR code or URL, what exactly do they get?

 If would be good to have a consistent workflow around IPS handling whether the document is held directly by the patient or not.

 ### Managing the health record

 Patients will need software support for managing their patient summaries.
-The software will have concerns around
+The software will have concerns around:

-* recognising which incoming attachments/documents are IPS documents
+* recognising which incoming attachments/documents are PHR files (inclusive of IPS documents)
 * showing them to the user correctly (how to describe them in a list)
 * Patients might wish to password protect their summary

 ### Correcting the health record